GeostatsGuy/MachineLearningDemos_Book/_sources/intro.md

 * this is the first release.
 Thank you for joining in early!
 Sorry, there are many minor formatting issues that I will resolve over the next couple of months.
 I welcome feedback with errata.
 I appreciate any assistance.
 * I will be looking at practical methods to integrate my [Interactive Educational Data Science Python Dashboards](https://github.com/GeostatsGuy/DataScienceInteractivePython) interactive dashboards {cite}`pyrczdemos2021`, and more from my [Machine Learning Lecture Series](https://youtube.com/playlist?list=PLG19vXLQHvSC2ZKFIkgVpI9fCjkN38kwf&si=tfOVljWgWiduwGYl) {cite}`pyrczyoutube`.

+##### What's New with Version 0.0.2

+* added new sections for feature engineering, machine learning concepts overview chapter, and a glossary!
+* I'm making efforts to catch and correct error, links, spelling and grammar

 #### Motivation for Open Educational Content